 The Provost and Vice President for Academic Affairs, as chief academic officer of the University, has administrative jurisdiction over academic matters and academic personnel.
 Major functions of the Provost and Vice President for Academic Affairs include, but are not limited to (1) planning and development of academic goals and curricula; (2) directing, coordinating and assessing the instructional program; (3) recruiting and developing strong faculty; and (4) facilitating collaborative working relationships among all campus units.
-The Provost and Vice President for Academic of the University and is a member of the President's Cabinet.
+The Provost and Vice President for Academic Affairs reports to the President of the University and is a member of the President's Cabinet.